-One friend told us how they were challenged early on in their transracial adoption journey by one critical question: If everyone your children are exposed to is the same race as you, what are you subtly communicating to them about the value of their race?
+One friend told us how they were challenged early on in their journey by one critical question: If everyone your child is exposed to is the same race as you, what are you subtly communicating to them about the value of their race?

-When you consider the relationships in your life, and the various environments in which those relationships occur, it's important to ask . . .
+When you consider the relationships in your life and the various environments in which those relationships occur, it's important to ask . . .

-- Is your child always in the minority in the environments in which you place him or her? - Are there people in your life who look like your child-people who can serve both as friends and as role models? - Are there people in your life who will help you understand some of the things your child might experience? - If these people are not currently in your life, can you demonstrate love toward your child by seeking out these relationships?
+- > Is my child always in the minority in the environments where you place him or her? - Are there people in your life who look like your child - people who can serve both as friends and as role models? - Are there people in your life who will help you understand some of the things your child might experience? - If these people are not currently in your life, can you demonstrate love toward your child by seeking out these relationships?

-While you don't need to run out and change everything about your life, here are some relationships and environments to at least think about:
+While you don't need to run out and change everything about your life, here are some relationships and environments to consider: